 OFFICIALS TO CONDUCT TEST OF THE ALASKA TSUNAMI WARNING SYSTEM

-NOAA's National Weather Service and Alaska's Division of Homeland Security and Emergency Management, in cooperation with local emergency management offices and the Alaska Broadcasters Association, will conduct a test of the tsunami warning communications system on Thursday, March 27 at 10:15 a.m.
+NOAA's National Weather Service and Alaska's Division of Homeland Security and Emergency Management, in cooperation with local emergency management offices and the Alaska Broadcasters Association, will conduct a test of the tsunami warning communications system on Wednesday, March 25 at approximately 10:15 a.m.

-The test is part of Tsunami Preparedness Week, proclaimed by Gov. Sean Parnell as March 23 to 29.
+The test is part of Tsunami Preparedness Week, March 22 to 28.
 The week coincides with the anniversary of the Good Friday Earthquake - a devastating 9.2 magnitude earthquake that triggered deadly tsunamis in Alaska on Good Friday, March 27, 1964.

 The communications test will involve NOAA Weather Radio All Hazards, the emergency alert system and other state and local communication links.
 Radio listeners should hear the familiar alerting tone followed by an audio message describing the test, similar to the routine monthly tests of the emergency alert system.
 Residents of some communities may hear sirens, and the siren audio may not contain the word "TEST."